Flèche bas

 open

-AI Summit: preparation of the ” Culture and Innovation” programme
+AI Summit: the “Culture and Innovation” programme with Sacem

-Sacem actively participated in the preparation of the ” culture” programme for the AI summit, which was held in February 2025, increasing exchanges with the offices of the ministers of culture and economy, the special advisor for the Summit, Anne Bouverot, and the advisor in charge of the session dedicated to innovation and culture, Roxanne Varza.
-Proactive actions that allowed our convictions to be heard at the Summit, particularly during a round table dedicated to culture.
+Sacem played an active role in preparing the “Culture” portion of the AI summit, held in February 2025.
+This involved extensive coordination with the offices of the ministers of culture and economy, the Summit's special advisor Anne Bouverot, and Roxanne Varza, the advisor in charge of the session dedicated to innovation and culture.
+This proactive engagement ensured that Sacem's key positions were voiced and taken into account, particularly during the round table dedicated to culture.

 open